isomerpages/moe-peihwasec/_learning-at-pei-hwa/CCE/Sexuality Education.md

 <h6 style="color:#0B6623;;font-family:sans-serif;font-weight:bold;"><strong style="font-family:sans-serif;font-size:17px;color:#0B6623;">Information for Parents</strong></h6>
 <p style="font-size:14.5px; line-height:2;margin-top:0px; font-family:sans-serif">Parents may opt their children out of the Sexuality Education lessons, <em style="font-family:sans-serif;">eTeens</em> and/or supplementary sexuality education programmes by MOE-approved external providers. </p>

- <p style="margin-top:0px;font-size:14.5px; line-height:2;font-family:sans-serif;">Parents who wish to opt their children out of the <strong style="font-family:sans-serif;">Sexuality Education lessons </strong> need to complete an opt-out form at <a href="https://go.gov.sg/2023-sed-lessons-parent-opt-out-form" style="font-size:14.5px; line-height:1.5;font-family:sans-serif;font-weight:bold;text-decoration: none;">https://go.gov.sg/2023-sed-lessons-parent-opt-out-form</a>.
-The link to this form will be distributed to parents in Term 1 via Parents Gateway and is also downloadable <a href="https://drive.google.com/file/d/1Do9o9CqIlRP3c4bczZ26gjUPE6Pi6vLL/view" style="font-size:14.5px; line-height:1.5;font-family:sans-serif;font-weight:bold;text-decoration: none;">here</a>.
-The completed form is to be submitted online by 10/02/2023 for Secondary 1-4 students and by 17/02/2023 for Secondary 5 students.</p>
+ <p style="margin-top:0px;font-size:14.5px; line-height:2;font-family:sans-serif;">Parents who wish to opt their children out of the <strong style="font-family:sans-serif;">Sexuality Education lessons </strong> need to complete an opt-out form.
+This form will be communicated to parents at the start of the year and is also downloadable <a href="https://drive.google.com/file/d/16TTvBNnYsTNaW5EI0LgcsV6yCqFFhxSM/view?usp=sharing" style="font-size:14.5px; line-height:1.5;font-family:sans-serif;font-weight:bold;text-decoration: none;">here</a>.
+The completed form is to be submitted by 02/02/2024 for Secondary 1 to Secondary 4 students and 16/02/2024 for Secondary 5 students. </p>

- <p style="margin-top:0px;font-size:14.5px; line-height:2;font-family:sans-serif;"><span lang="EN-GB">Parents who wish to opt their children out of the <strong style="font-family:sans-serif;"><em style="font-family:sans-serif;">eTeens</em> programme</strong> need to complete an opt-out form at <a href="https://go.gov.sg/2023-eteens-parent-opt-out-form" style="font-size:14.5px; line-height:1.5;font-family:sans-serif;font-weight:bold;text-decoration: none;">https://go.gov.sg/2023-eteens-parent-opt-out-form</a>.
-The link to this form will be distributed to parents in Term 1 via Parents Gateway and is also downloadable <a href="https://drive.google.com/file/d/1ouzgb9CFrLTlQAsCo6LxGUlKwKBZEwiU/view" style="font-size:14.5px; line-height:1.5;font-family:sans-serif;font-weight:bold;text-decoration: none;">here</a>.
-The completed form is to be submitted online by 10/02/2023.</span></p>
+ <p style="margin-top:0px;font-size:14.5px; line-height:2;font-family:sans-serif;"><span lang="EN-GB">Parents who wish to opt their children out of the <strong style="font-family:sans-serif;"><em style="font-family:sans-serif;">eTeens</em> programme</strong> need to complete an opt-out form.
+This form will be communicated to parents at the start of the year and is also downloadable <a href="https://drive.google.com/file/d/1GUIaK-Yu79KpFYffJQ3CLs7kVCRV90Gc/view?usp=sharing" style="font-size:14.5px; line-height:1.5;font-family:sans-serif;font-weight:bold;text-decoration: none;">here</a>.
+The completed form is to be submitted by 02/02/2024.
+</span></p>

- <p style="margin-top:0px;font-size:14.5px; line-height:2;font-family:sans-serif;">&nbsp;Parents can contact the school at 65009580 ext 293 for discussion or to seek clarification about the school’s Sexuality Education programme.</p>
+ <p style="margin-top:0px;font-size:14.5px; line-height:2;font-family:sans-serif;">Parents can contact the school at 65009580 for discussion or to seek clarification about the school’s Sexuality Education programme.</p>